polkafoundry/polkadocs/docs/guide/README.md

 <iframe src="https://studio.icetea.io/?embed&f=4shrjq3j5gf" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-## Progamatically call contracts
+## Programatically call contracts

-In this step, we will learn how to programatically interact with the SimpleStore contract we created during last step.
+In this step, we will learn how to programatically interact with the `SimpleStore` contract we created during last step.

-Any Icetea node may choose to expose a RPC interface so that clients can query for blockchain data and interact with contracts.
-However, working with that RPC directly is a little cumbersome, so we will use the [@iceteachain/web3](https://github.com/TradaTech/icetea-web3) library.
-It is a wrapper around Icetea node' RPC.
+Any Icetea node may choose to expose an RPC interface so that clients can query for blockchain data and interact with contracts.
+However, working with that RPC directly is a little cumbersome, so we will make use of the [@iceteachain/web3](https://github.com/TradaTech/icetea-web3) library.
+It is a wrapper around the Icetea node' RPC.

 ### Setup @iceteachain/web3